You don’t have to figure this out on your own.

 You will likely be overwhelmed by the number of financial matters you and your family will have to settle in the weeks and months following your loved one’s death or serious injury.
 While you can put off some of these tasks, others require immediate attention.
 Let us help you find your next steps.

 Have an advocate to sift through all of the details.
-My wife was killed and two boys in comas.
+My wife was killed and my two boys were in comas.
 I was so focused on them that I couldn’t really think of anything else.
 My daughter was my strength and my sister-in-law took care of Susan’s funeral details.
 My in-laws came to mediation with me which was of tremendous help.

 Ed Slattery, whose wife was killed in a truck crash